Kira Narayanan

-Krupa "Kira" Narayanan (born 26 January 1994) is a Malaysian actress, anchor, musician and TV personality.
-She is known for hosting Cricket Live on the Star Sports Network and for playing the role of Princess Jasmine in Disney and BookMyShow's Aladdin the Musical in India.
+Kira Narayanan is an Indian actress and TV presenter.
+She is best known for playing Aayat in "Jee Karda" on Amazon Prime Video, hosting Cricket Live on the Star Sports Network and for playing the role of Princess Jasmine in Disney and BookMyShow's Aladdin the Musical in India.

 Personal life

-Kira grew up in Kuala Lumpur, Malaysia and found her calling as an actress at the age of 13.
-She did her schooling from Garden International School.
-She read BSc Psychology at University College London, concurrently earning her Diploma in Acting for Film from the New York Film Academy (New York) and her membership at the National Youth Theatre of Great Britain (London).
+Kira grew up in Malaysia and started acting when she was 13.
+She was a member of the National Youth Theatre of Great Britain (London).

 Career

 Television

 Kira debuted as an English Television Sports Anchor for Star Sports India during Vivo Pro Kabaddi Season 7 (2019).
 She then went on to anchor for "Cricket Live" in the absence of Mayanti Langer, hosting her first Indian Premier League (IPL) in 2020, as well as the India/England Test, ODI and T20I Series in 2021.
 She's appeared alongside cricket greats and network regulars Sunil Gavaskar, Brian Lara, Brett Lee, VVS Laxman, Gautham Gambhir, Greame Swann, Lisa Sthalekhar, Irfan Pathan, Harbhajan Singh and Dean Jones.